Scaling Up and Scaling Out in Azure

 Conclusion

 I hope, now you understand what scaling up means and what scaling out your application means in Azure.
 It is not difficult if you know when and how to scale your application.
-To learn more about various concepts of Azure, do consider enrolling in our Azure Certification Course.
+To learn more about various concepts of Azure, do consider enrolling in our Azure Developer Certification Course.

 FAQs